ralfhenze/railplan/README.md

 $ mvn test                             # Run only unit and acceptance tests
 $ docker-compose down                  # Destroy Docker containers
 ```

-## Goals

-Why am I doing this:

-*   to have a public reference web project in Java and Spring MVC
-*   to show my understanding of Domain-Driven Design (how to enforce domain invariants and not letting the domain model
-    get into an invalid state)
-*   to have a web project with almost full test coverage
-*   to improve my Clean Code and Software Design skills

 ## Implementation Notes